Sumo: Clothing

 Their hair is put in a topknot, and wax is used to get the hair to stay in shape.
 Wax is applied to sumo wrestlers' hair daily by sumo hairdressers (tokoyama).
 The topknot is a type of samurai hairstyle which was once popular in Japan during the Edo period.
-The topknot is hard for some foreigners' hair because their hair is not as coarse and straight as Japanese hair.
+Some foreigners may have trouble wearing a topknot as their hair is not as coarse and straight as Japanese hair.
 Once a wrestler joins a stable, he is required to grow out his hair in order to form a topknot.

 Outside of tournaments and practices, in daily life, sumo wrestlers are required to wear traditional Japanese clothes.
 They must wear these traditional clothes all the time in public.
 What they can wear in public is also determined by rank.
-Lower rated wrestlers must wear a yukata at all times, even in winter, where higher rated wrestlers have more choice in what they wear.
+Lower rated wrestlers must wear a at all times, even in winter, where higher rated wrestlers have more choice in what they wear.